 Deborah improved her own mental and physical well-being via Sivananda intensives.
 Swami Sivananda’s holistic approach helped popularize yoga throughout the world.
 As a result, she is steeped in the philosophy and learnings of Sivananda Yoga which, in effect, is lifestyle management.
 Part and parcel of the Sivananda way are healthy karma-free eating, meditation, breathwork, bhakti yoga (devotional chanting), and karma yoga (selflessness).

-As a teenager, Deborah recognized the value of deep breathing, deep stretching, along with herbal tea to bring about a more positive and peaceful state of mind.
-Fast forward 40 years.
-Deborah has reduced her blood sugar level and nearly eradicated decades of chronic GI and lower back pain.
-Now, her drugs of choice are hatha, bhakti, breath work and meditation.
+As a teenager, Deborah recognized the value of deep breathing, deep stretching, along with herbal tea to bring about a positive and peaceful state of mind.
+As a result, she nearly eradicated diabetes, chronic gastro-intestinal, and lower back pain.
+Now, her drugs of choice are Hatha, bhakti, breathwork, and meditation.

 She draws on her decades of training and practice to help others through simple techniques that can be practiced anywhere, anytime.

 Deborah has the rank of E-RYT 500 (Experienced Registered Yoga Teacher) and is a Yoga Alliance Continuing Education Provider (YACEP).

 Plus, Deborah was one of the first bilingual therapists certified through the International Association of Yoga Therapists (C-IAYT).
 Deborah studied Ayurvedic massage therapy, nutrition and cooking, and treatment plans at Sivananda Yoga Vedanta Centre in India.
 She earned certifications in Laughter as Medicine, Acupressure, and Reiki.
 Yet, she doesn’t stop learning.